sandrolain/gea/OLD_README.md

 This is an experiment that wants to re-bring the logic of the components to the native DOM, giving a slightly more genuine feeling.

 If you are interested, however, you are free to use it and share it.

-## ToDo

-- [ ] Better way to manage first literal callback execution inside custom Component
-- [ ] Method to initialize state variables
-- [ ] Add some comments to the code

-## Next Experiments

-- [ ] Tag function for CSS structure to DOM text node